 Overcoming obstacles often involves some serious heavy lifting.
 Let your marketing content shoulder some of the burden and move the sales process forward.

-By the way, there’s no better way to overcome price as a sticking point than by providing information that conveys the value and results you deliver.
+By the way, there’s no better way to overcome price as a sticking point than providing information that conveys the value and results you deliver.
 If the prospect is still hung up on price, they’re probably not a good prospect anyway.
 Move on.

 Fewer Trust Issues and Credibility Concerns